conda-incubator/conda-press/docs/confs/pydata-nyc2019.md

 This talk will also explain the underlying architecture of conda-press, and how typical workflows are implemented.
-Conda-press relies on a number of external, platform-specifc command line utlities.
-Conda-press is largely written in the xonsh langauge to enable this.
+Conda-press relies on a number of external, platform-specific command line utilities.
+Conda-press is largely written in the xonsh language to enable this.

 ## Defense

 This talk will also offer guidance against common pitfalls when creating wheels with conda-press.
-This includes the distinction between fat and skinny wheels, namespace differences between PyPI and conda-forge, and issues with prefix substituions.
+This includes the distinction between fat and skinny wheels, namespace differences between PyPI and conda-forge, and issues with prefix substitutions.